API Documentation

 • reset_dates (list, optional) – list of dates (as str or pd.Timestamp) on which to reset the adjustments to 0.0, by default None.
 Useful for resetting the adjustments when the sensor is replaced, for example.

-adjusted_series – timeseries containing adjustments to shift series onto manual observations.
+adjusted_series – time series containing adjustments to shift series onto manual observations.

-Return type
+Return type:

 pd.Series